 I didn’t think this scratch art rock painting project would work but it did and the results are gorgeous.
-You likely have everything you need!
+You likely have everything you need on hand for this simple rock painting idea for kids (and adults)!

 Scratch Art Rock Painting